mbarcia/drupsible-project/README.md

 ## Git keys and SSH-agent forwarding
 If you are NOT using a codebase tarball/archive, and have your Drupal codebase in a Git repository, you are aware that, in order to deploy a new version of your codebase,

-1. your session needs to be running an ssh-agent with a deployment key loaded.
+1. If you are using an encrypted private SSH key (which requires a passphrase), your terminal needs to be running an ssh agent with the key loaded.
+1. If you are using an non-encrypted private SSH key (does not require a passphrase), it will be copied to the guest VM and be picked up by ssh automatically.
-1. your Git repository will authorize Drupsible through this deployment key.
+1. your Git repository will authorize Drupsible through the designated SSH deployment key.
 For a real world example, see the [docs at Bitbucket](https://confluence.atlassian.com/bitbucket/how-to-install-a-public-key-on-your-bitbucket-account-276628835.html).

 The following is managed automatically by the bin/configure.sh script, so you will not need to worry.
-However, just in case you are not using configure.sh, you can check that you have an SSH agent running, and that it has your private keys loaded with this command:
+However, for the case of encrypted SSH keys, you can check that you have an SSH agent running, and that it has your private encrypted keys loaded with this command:

 ```
 ssh-add -l